cuba-platform/admin-tools-addon/README.md

 ![confirm-file-replace](img/confirm-file-replacement.png)

 ## Shell Console
-Shell Console is a functionality for running unix shell scripts (sh files).
+Shell Console is a functionality for running UNIX shell scripts (sh files).
 It allows operating with data efficiently and enables to run various OS commands right from the application UI.
 Note that this functionality is available only if you use UNIX systems.